SouthernBio/BioSeeker/README.md

 # Algorithm for the analysis of codon/bicodon conservation rates across linked species

-This project facilitates calculing codon and bicodon conservation rates for a given genus.
+This project facilitates calculating codon and bicodon conservation rates for a given genus.

 ### 1. About the project